John Birch Society: 1960s

 In 1962, William F. Buckley Jr., editor of the National Review, an influential conservative magazine, denounced Welch and the John Birch Society as "far removed from common sense" and urged the GOP to purge itself of Welch's influence.

-In the late 1960s, Welch insisted that the Johnson administration's fight against Communism in Vietnam was part of a Communist plot aimed at taking over the United States.
-Welch demanded that the United States get out of Vietnam, thus aligning the Society with the left.
+In the late 1960s, Welch insisted that the Lyndon B. Johnson administration's war against Communist guerillas and North Vietnamese troops during the Vietnam War, which was unpopular among liberals and leftists but not among conservatives, was part of a Communist plot aimed at taking over the United States.
+Welch demanded that the United States get out of Vietnam, thus aligning the JBS with the left.
 The society opposed water fluoridation, which it called "mass medicine" and a Communist effort to destroy American children.

-The JBS was moderately active in the 1960s with numerous chapters, but rarely engaged in coalition building with other conservatives.
-It was rejected by most conservatives because of Welch's conspiracy theories.
-The philosopher Ayn Rand said in a 1964 Playboy interview, "I consider the Birch Society futile, because they are not for capitalism but merely against Communism ...
-I gather they believe that the disastrous state of today's world is caused by a Communist conspiracy.
-This is childishly naïve and superficial.
-No country can be destroyed by a mere conspiracy, it can be destroyed only by ideas."

-Former Eisenhower cabinet member Ezra Taft Benson—a leading Mormon—spoke in favor of the JBS, but in January 1963 The Church of Jesus Christ of Latter-day Saints issued a statement distancing itself from the Society.
+Former Eisenhower cabinet member Ezra Taft Benson—a leading Mormon—spoke in favor of the JBS.
+In January 1963, The Church of Jesus Christ of Latter-day Saints issued a statement distancing itself from the Society.
 Antisemitic, racist, anti-Mormon, anti-Masonic groups criticized the organization's acceptance of Jews, non-whites, Masons, and Mormons as members.
 These opponents accused Welch of harboring feminist, ecumenical, and evolutionary ideas.
 Welch rejected these accusations by his detractors: "All we are interested in here is opposing the advance of the Communists, and eventually destroying the whole Communist conspiracy, so that Jews and Christians alike, and Mohammedans and Buddhists, can again have a decent world in which to live."

 In a 1963 report, the California Senate Factfinding Subcommittee on Un-American Activities, following an investigation into the JBS, found no evidence it was "a secret, fascist, subversive, un-American, [or] anti-Semitic organization."
 In 1964, Welch favored Barry Goldwater for the Republican presidential nomination, but the membership split, with two-thirds supporting Goldwater and one-third supporting Richard Nixon, who did not run.
 A number of Birch members and their allies were Goldwater supporters in 1964 and a hundred of them were delegates at the 1964 Republican National Convention.